Theoretical analysis of telescopic oscillations in multi-walled carbon nanotubes: Summary

 \section{Summary}

 The explicit expressions for longitudinal rigidities and frequencies of small and large-amplitude telescopic oscillations of DWCNT and MWCNT were deduced in the framework of continuum Lennard-Jones model borrowed from \cite{girifalco}.
+Besides the obtained frequencies of telescopic oscillations of MWCNT are in good agreement with available experimental data \cite{zettl} and results of numerical simulations \cite{rivera,galvao1,galvao2}.

-The difference between frequencies calculated by obtained formulas and those found by numerical methods with account of discrete structure of nanotubes lies within the $5\%$-range.
-Besides the obtained frequencies of telescopic oscillations of MWCNT are in good agreement with available experimental data \cite{zettl}.
-Therefore the considered Lennard-Jones continuum model is seemingly well facilitated for description of telescopic trembling of MWCNT.
+For example the thermal oscillation frequency of 12.21 nm (7,0)@(9,9) DWCNT obtained in \cite{rivera} is $75\pm 8$ GHz while the considered model gives 62 GHz.
+The retraction force $F_z$ for the (9,0)@(12,0) DWCNT obtained in \cite{galvao1, galvao2} is 1.6 nN and using Lennard-Jones parameters from \cite{galvao1} it yields $F_z=1.54$ nN.
+For (5,5)@(10,10) and (10,10)@(15,15) DWCNTs the maximum retraction forces ratio is 1.67 by our model and 1.7 in \cite{KangLee}.
+So the difference between frequencies calculated by our analytical formulas and those found by numerical methods with account of discrete structure of nanotubes lies within the $5\%$-range.

+It is worth to be mentioned that investigation of multiwalled nanotube oscillations by using exact expression for the two-shell retraction force and longitudinal rigidity is not computationally intensive in contrast to the molecular dynamics simulations.
+This permits us easily to calculate (within the bounds of continuum model) all oscillation frequencies and corresponding parameters (such as specific heat) of any MWCNT regardless of number of shells and their configuration.

+Therefore the considered Lennard-Jones continuum model is seemingly well suited for description of telescopic trembling of MWCNT.